North Carolina health care for uninsured and free health insurance plans.

-North Carolina families who do not have health insurance can look into several government and non-profit programs.
-The state does its best to ensure that residents of all ages have access to some form of basic medical care, whether that is Medicaid, resources for pre-existing conditions, or discount prescription medications.
+North Carolina families who do not have health insurance can look into several government as well as non-profit programs.
+The state does its best to ensure that residents of all ages have access to some form of basic medical care, whether that is Medicaid, free health insurance plans, resources for pre-existing conditions, or discounted prescription medications.

 If you have lost your job, can’t afford quality medical care, or if you are faced with some other type of challenge that limits your health insurance than these government programs may be able to assist.
 They try to be as inclusive as possible to patients as long as you meet income limits and lack of insurance coverage thresholds.
 However the demand for medical assistance and health care in North Carolina is high so some programs may have waiting lists.
 Resources may also be limited, so they may not be able to help all individuals and families who need it.

 Community Care of North Carolina for Uninsured Parents, or CNC-UP, is a limited, government sponsored health coverage for uninsured parents.
 It may not be available in all counties.
 For those who qualify they can receive up to $25,000 of free health care services each and every year.
 Patients who qualify can also receive free preventive screenings and annual checkups; primary care visits with co-pays; help getting free or low-cost prescription drugs; and also diabetic testing supplies.
 Main number is 919-733-2040.